 2. Inflammation Control Without Side Effects

-BPC-157 has powerful anti-inflammatory properties without the downsides of NSAIDs or corticosteroids.
+peptide therapy has powerful anti-inflammatory properties without the downsides of NSAIDs or corticosteroids.
 People with chronic inflammation, autoimmune diseases, or pain syndromes often report significant improvements without harsh medication.

 3. Supports Gut Repair